Parsl/parslguts/taskpath.rst

   def add(x: int, y: int) -> int:
     return x+y

 Normally ``def`` defines a function (or a method) in Python.
-With the ``python_app`` decorator (defined at `parsl/app/app.py line 108 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/app/app.py#L108>`_), Parsl gets to change that into something different: this now defines a "Python app" which mostly looks like a function but with fancy Parsl bits added.
-The relevant fancy bit for this example is that instead of returning an ``int`` when invoked, ``add`` will instead return a ``Future[int]`` that will some time later get the result of the underlying function.
+With the ``python_app`` decorator (defined at `parsl/app/app.py line 108 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/app/app.py#L108>`_), Parsl makes ``def`` mean something else: this now defines a :dfn:`Python app` which mostly looks like a function but with fancy Parsl things added.
+The relevant fancy thing for this example is that ``add`` will return a ``Future[int]``, a ``Future`` that will eventually get an ``int`` inside it, instead of directly returning an int.

-What happens when making this definition is that Python *does* make a regular function, but instead of binding the name ``add`` to that function, instead the function body is passed to a decorating function ``parsl.python_app`` and whatever comes out of that is bound to the name ``add``.
-A decorating function is allowed to do pretty much anything: python_app replaces the function definition with a new ``PythonApp`` object.

-You can also view what happens here as equivalent to this:
+This decorator syntax is roughly equivalent to writing this.
+The example script should behave the same if you substitute this code for the above definition:

 .. code-block:: python